PostPCEra/OmSriDocs/README.md

  - It seems you can also build 2 COLUMN Docs site using this GatsBy [HEML docs](https://heml.io/docs/getting-started/guide#our-metadata) ( reference of this site is from above 40 Companies showcase )

 #### 3. DocZ:
-- Sites: [React Pixi](https://reactpixi.org/) -- [3rd level anchors in LEFT menu itslef](https://smooth-ui.smooth-code.com/docs-system-styled#use-system-to-create-a-styled-component) github: [DocZ](https://www.docz.site/) - entirely built using Gatsby under the hood, optimised for a lightning fast dev experience and build times and with a huge ecosystem of plugins and tools.
+- If you want LIVE React Components in documentation this is the goto Tool: [React Pixi](https://reactpixi.org/) -- [3rd level anchors in LEFT menu itslef](https://smooth-ui.smooth-code.com/docs-system-styled#use-system-to-create-a-styled-component) github: [DocZ](https://www.docz.site/) - entirely built using Gatsby under the hood, optimised for a lightning fast dev experience and build times and with a huge ecosystem of plugins and tools.
 Based on MDX: MDX is Markdown + JSX, bringing the world of components to Markdown.
 MDX makes it possible to import and use your components in a Markdown-style file

 #### 4. GitBooks: